Brazilians mourn Pelé at the stadium where he got his start

 Forty-five years after Pelé played his last game, he’s still a central part of Brazil’s national story.

-Geovana Sarmento, 17, came with her father wearing a Brazil shirt with Pele’s name.
+Geovana Sarmento, 17, came with her father, who was wearing a Brazil shirt with Pelé’s name.

 “I am not a Santos fan, neither is my father.
 But this guy invented Brazil’s national team.
 He made Santos stronger, he made it big, how could you not respect him?
 He is one of the greatest people ever, we needed to honor him,” she said.

 In the 1960s and 70s, Pelé was perhaps the world’s most famous athlete.
 He met presidents and queens, and in Nigeria a civil war was put on hold to watch him play.
-Many Brazilians credit him with putting the country on the world stage for the first time.
+Many Brazilians credit him with putting the country on the world stage.

 Caio Zalke, 35, an engineer, also wore a Brazil shirt as he waited in line.
 “Pelé is the most important Brazilian of all time.
 He made soccer important for Brazil and he made Brazil important for the world,” he said.